Discover why the government is increasing fuel duty, how this will affect your organisation, and what you can do to prepare.

 - Cherry red

-Industries which currently benefit from the permitted use of red diesel include:
+Industries that used to benefit from the permitted use of red diesel include:

 - Marine Sectors